 If you’re having trouble hearing the music or seeing the screen preview during the technology test, please try these helpful tips:

-- If you’re already using the Chrome browser, please click on the green “lock” icon in the URL bar next to prestodoctor.com and check the camera/microphone permissions.
+- If you’re already using one of the above browsers, please make sure that you have enabled camera and microphone permissions.
+For example, if you’re using Chrome, you can click on the green “lock” icon in the URL bar next to prestodoctor.com and check the camera/microphone permissions.
 They should be set to “always allow”, then reload the technology test page

 - If you’re using an Android smartphone or tablet, try restarting the device

-- Check to make sure that your Chrome browser application is up to date and that the newest version has been downloaded
+- Check to make sure that your internet browser application is up to date and that the newest version has been downloaded

 The video chat appointment can be conducted using these types of devices: